shivamsnaik/nextcloud-reverseproxy-docker/nextcloud/README.md

 - You need to update the trusted domains setting into the docker container, so that the nextcloud instance can be accessed through the internet without 'Untrusted Domain' error.
 - For this, run the following command:
   -     docker exec --user www-data -it <container_name> php occ config:system:set trusted_domains 10 --value="nextcloud.shivamnaik.de"
+- In case of nextcloud container get deleted accidentally, but the data directory is intact in the linux system,
+  - Deploy a new instance of nextcloud container.
+  - Create a new user.
+  - Move all the files from previous accounts *files* folder to current user's 'files' folder.
+  - Open a bash shell to nextcloud container using:
+    -     docker-exec -u www-data <nextcloud_container> php occ files:scan --all
+  - All the files will be rescanned and added to the new nextcloud folder.
+Now, all your files are recovered.